mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 ### Configuring Plover on OS/X and Mac OS

-On OS/X and Mac OS, you will need to enable [Assistive Device Permissions](https://support.apple.com/en-ca/HT202866) each time you install Plover (`System Preferences > Security & Privacy > Privacy > Accessibility`).
+On OS/X and Mac OS, you need to enable [Assistive Device Permissions](https://support.apple.com/en-ca/HT202866) each time you install Plover (`System Preferences > Security & Privacy > Privacy > Accessibility`).
 Other "keyboard helper" type applications (like Karabiner Elements) may interfere with Plover.

 ## Connect a compatible keyboard or stenography machine